UKPLab/acl2024-dapr/README.md

 The data are also available at the Huggingface datasets: https://huggingface.co/datasets/kwang2049/dapr.

 ## Citation
-If you use the code for evaluation, feel free to cite our publication [DAPR: A Benchmark on Document-Aware Passage Retrieval](https://arxiv.org/abs/2305.13915):
+If you use the code/data, feel free to cite our publication [DAPR: A Benchmark on Document-Aware Passage Retrieval](https://arxiv.org/abs/2305.13915):
 ```bibtex
 @article{wang2023dapr,
     title = "DAPR: A Benchmark on Document-Aware Passage Retrieval",